Skip to main contentSkip to footer

 There's a wealth of advice out there for helping soothe back-to-school anxiety, from talking through the days ahead, to encouraging children to practice mindfulness to help them calm down.

-If your child is simply feeling nervous, rather than suffering with anxiety, keeping them busy on the last day of the holidays is a sure-fire way to keep their mind off their totally-normal nerves.
+If your child is simply feeling nervous, rather than suffering from anxiety, keeping them busy on the last day of the holidays is a sure-fire way to keep their mind off their totally-normal nerves.

 What's the difference between back-to-school nerves and anxiety?